 Qianlong is like his grandfather an avid hunter who often stays in Rehe where he welcomes foreign diplomats in his yurt in a less formal surrounding than in Beijing.
 His Mongol friends are using arrow and spear.
 The emperor knows easily to display his own superiority as the bullet from his musket reaches more distant animals.
 Qianlong is a skilled shooter.

-On November 9 in London, Sotheby's sells a rare matchlock musket with the imperial mark of Qianlong, lot 100 estimated £ 1M, which is probably the only example in private hands.
+On November 9, 2016, Sotheby's sold for £ 2M from a lower estimate of £ 1M a rare matchlock musket with the imperial mark of Qianlong, lot 100, which is probably the only example in private hands.

 This deluxe firearm was manufactured by the imperial workshops.
 An undeciphered inscription may be the name of the gunsmith.
 This piece was identified in period as the best in its class by a control mark certifying it as Supreme Grade Number 1.